alikureishy/ROBO-followme-project/README.md

 ### 4-Layer Encoder / 4-Layer Decoder / 2-Separable Convolutions per Upsample

-This was achieved using a network with 4 encoder layers and 4 decoder layers, and a 1x1 convolution between them.
+This was achieved using a network with 4 encoder layers and 4 decoder layers.
 Filter depths varied from 32 to 256, depending on the layer, both for the encoder and decoder sections.
-The encoding and decoding layers were essentiallly mirror images of each other.
-The encoding layers included just one separable convolution.
 Each decoding layer included an upsampling layer (doubling the image size in both x and y dimensions), followed by a concatenation of a skip connection input from its corresponding encoding layer, followed then by 2 separable convolution layers.
 I ran the training for ~60 epochs, though the network had almost fully saturated near ~30 epochs, as you can see in the validation loss graph below.
 Nevertheless, it appears there was still some marginal improvement going up to 60 epochs, which helped push the IoU score above 0.40.

 ![Take1 - Validation Loss History](https://github.com/safdark/ROBO-followme-project/blob/master/docs/images/take1-val-loss-history-plot.png)